bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+# Express middleware is compatible with connect middleware
+# Built-in middleware is included with Express, but not added to the application automatically.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+# Middelware are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+# Resources are the the nouns when performing the CRUD process, like people, items, etc.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+# status code .res(500).json({"message: "your request was successful})

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+# We simply use different routes to different databases.
+## Minimum Viable Product

 ## Minimum Viable Product